cecepjamaludin/cecepjamaludin/README.md

-# Hi there, I'm Cecep Jamaludin Passa - scrim 👋
+# Hi there, I'm Cecep Jamaludin Passa 👋
 ## About me
 Experienced working in the shoe industry for more than 4 years.
 People know me as a responsible person, strong at analyzing problems, good teamwork, and strong attention to detail.
 As someone who loves data analysis and management, I currently work in the business unit department which includes business planning and export management administration.
 Apart from that, I have a high interest in studying web development and UI design, because it suits my passion and college major.